-Glendower Prep School I(GPS) s a selective school with high expectations but one that ensures all pupils are included in all aspects of school life.
+Glendower Prep School (GPS) is a selective school with high expectations but one that ensures all pupils are included in all aspects of school life.
 We encourage our pupils, regardless of their special educational needs or disabilities, to make the best possible progress in school.
-The school provides a high standard of teaching and learning, and we aim to ensure that all pupils access a rich and diverse curriculum, in order to develop independent learning and the skills they will need for life, both within school and in the local and wider environment.
+The school provides a high standard of teaching and learning, and we aim to ensure that all pupils access a rich and diverse curriculum to develop independent learning skills as well as the skills they will need for life, both within school and in the local and wider environment.
 To ensure that teaching and learning is at the appropriate level for the pupils' individual needs, work is differentiated wherever necessary.

-This document is a statement of the aims, principles and strategies for Special Educational Needs and Disabilities (SEND) at Glendower Prep School.
-It was developed through a process of consultation with the teaching staff, the Headteacher and the Senior Leadership Team.
-The policy is reviewed every year by the SENDCo in consultation with the SLT.
-The SENDCo regularly monitors the implementation of the SEND policy, addressing reasonable adjustments and access arrangements and helping to organise appropriate INSET training where necessary.
-The Special Educational Needs and Disabilities Code of Practice: 0 to 25, January 2015 has been reviewed in line with the government's Levelling Up the United Kingdom policy paper and have produced a SEND Review: Right support Right place Right time.
-The Glendower Prep School SEND policy has been reviewed in line with the Special Educational Needs and Disabilities Code of Practice: 0 to 25, January 2015 (updated April 2020).
+This document outlines the aims, principles, and strategies for Special Educational Needs and Disabilities (SEND) at Glendower Prep School.
+It was developed through a process of consultation with the teaching staff, the Headteacher, and the Senior Leadership Team (SLT).
+The policy is reviewed annually by the SENDCos in consultation with the SLT.
+The SENDCos regularly monitor the implementation of the SEND policy, ensuring reasonable adjustments and access arrangements are addressed and organising appropriate INSET training where necessary.
+The Special Educational Needs and Disabilities Code of Practice: January 2015 has been reviewed in line with the government's Levelling Up the United Kingdom policy paper and the SEND Review: Right Support, Right Place, Right Time.
+The Glendower Prep School SEND policy has also been reviewed in accordance with the Special Educational Needs and Disabilities Code of Practice: January 2015 (updated April 2020).

-THE SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND) CODE OF PRACTICE January 2015
+The SEND Code of Practice January 2015

-• The Code of Practice is statutory guidance and works in tandem with the primary legislation which is Part 3 of the Children and Families Act 2014 and The Equality Act 2010 which sets out the legal obligations that schools have towards disabled children

-• The Code of Practice states in section 3.36 'Teachers are responsible and accountable for the progress and development of the pupils in the class, including where pupils access support from teaching assistants or specialist staff.'

-• The Code of Practice covers the 0 - 25 age range and includes guidance relating to disabled children and young people, as well as those with special educational needs (SEN).

-• There is a focus on the participation of the child and their parents in decision making.
+- The Code of Practice is statutory guidance and works in tandem with the primary legislation which is Part 3 of the Children and Families Act 2014 and The Equality Act 2010 which sets out the legal obligations that schools have towards disabled children - The Code of Practice states in section 3.36 'Teachers are responsible and accountable for the progress and development of the pupils in the class, including where pupils access support from teaching assistants or specialist staff.' - The Code of Practice covers the 0 25 age range and includes guidance relating to disabled children and young people, as well as those with special educational needs (SEN). - There is a focus on the participation of the child and their parents in decision making.
 Their insights will inform our decisions.

-• There is a focus on higher quality provision for children with SEN such as inclusive practice and removing barriers to learning.

-There is specific guidance on the 'Local Offer' which states how the local authority must set out the support that they expect to be available for local children with SEND and/or disabilities.
+- There is a focus on higher quality provision for children with SEN such as inclusive practice and removing barriers to learning. - There is specific guidance on the 'Local Offer' which states how the local authority must set out the support that they expect to be available for local children with SEND and/or disabilities.
+The Royal Borough of Kensington and Chelsea is the Local Authority for GPS.